sotayamashita/sanitize.stylus/README.md

 <link rel="stylesheet" href="dist/sanitize.css" type="text/css">
 ```

+## Dcoumentation :jp:

+> Note: It is written in Japanese

+I am not familier with CSS and I do not want to use things which I do not know how it works so I take notes why they define the rules as reset style on [Wiki](https://github.com/sotayamashita/sanitize.stylus/wiki).

 ## Contributing

 If you have any question or suggestion, please feel free to create issues or pull request.
 When you create issues or pull request, please read [Contributing](CONTRIBUTING.md) before.